|SCIENTIFIC DISCIPLINARY SECTOR||L-FIL-LET/10|

 Learning skills: The described activities allow students to acquire the methodological tools necessary to continue their studies and to address, at the end of the course, the inclusion in the world of scientific research and in the labour market.

-Students who take the course must have a good knowledge of 16th-19th century authors and literary works.
+Students who take the course must have a good knowledge of 18th-20th century authors and literary works.

-Lectures (with computer and projector).
-It is strongly recommended to attend classes with the books the teacher will indicate for every lesson.
-Students participation will be encouraged through questions and interventions.
-The course also provides students with learning tools (such as slides used during classes, supplementary or support materials) available in AulaWeb..
+Student participation will be encouraged through questions and interventions.
+The course also provides students with learning tools (such as slides used during the lectures, supplementary or support materials) available in AulaWeb.

 Syllabus for students taking the course for 9 cfu